 Home Visit Volunteer: This is our most requested volunteer opportunity (and our ongoing biggest need).
 These volunteers provide companionship to patients who live in their homes and respite for their caregivers.

-Inpatient Care Facility Volunteer: Provide support to patients and families, as well as our staff, in one of our two seven-bed inpatient facilities.
-(South Bend and Elkhart).
+Inpatient Care Facility Volunteer: Provide support to patients and families, as well as our staff, in one of our two facilities located in Mishawaka and Elkhart.

 Other Volunteer Needs